Thesis: Experiences and responses to the impacts of land grabbing in rural Liberia

-After completing his Bachelors, Fidel spent two years working in Liberia.
-Firstly, as a radio producer for the state broadcaster and then marketing manager of a commercial bank.
-His exposure to social and health inequality led him to return to the UK to undertake a Public Health masters in International Development with the University of Sheffield’s Geography Department.
+After completing his Bachelors, Fidel spent parts of 2011 in Liberia.
+His exposure to social and health inequality led him to undertake a Public Health masters in International Development with the University of Sheffield’s Geography Department.
 Whilst writing his master’s thesis on the geopolitics of development aid, Fidel recognised the influence of natural resources, especially land, on investment and aid allocations in Africa.
 Thus he has embarked on a research project exploring the impact of investments in land conversion from food to biofuels production on rural communities in Africa.
-Fidel is a postgraduate fellow of the Royal Geographical Society with IBG and the Centre for Welsh Politics and Society (CWPS).

 - Power and participation of local actors (politics and health)